 - Watercolor Hummingbird

-hummingbirds are fun to paint! learn how to paint a watercolor hummingbird
+learn how to paint a watercolor hummingbird. they are fun to paint!

-- How to paint a watercolor hummingbird with step-by-step instruction.
+- Step-by-step instructions on how to paint a watercolor hummingbird.

-Aquabord is a sturdy, archival board that may be framed without using a glass cover over your painting.
+Aquabord is a sturdy, archival board that may be framed without using a glass cover over the painting.
 It is my favorite painting surface for watercolors.

-It is best to do watercolor paintings with soft brushes.
+It is best to do and watercolor paintings with soft brushes.

 This painting uses a semi-triad color scheme of yellow, red and green.